thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/http-gateway-protocol-spec.md

 Certificate validation is performed as part of [response verification](#response-verification) as per [Canister Signatures](https://thebigfile.com/docs/current/references/ic-interface-spec/#canister-signatures) and [Certification](https://thebigfile.com/docs/current/references/ic-interface-spec/#certificate).
 It is expanded on here concerning [response verification](#response-verification) for completeness:

-1. Case-insensitive search for a response header called `IC-Certificate`.
+1. Case-insensitive search for a response header called `BIG-Certificate`.
 2. The value of the header corresponds to the format described in [the certificate header](#the-certificate-header) section.
 3. The decoded `certificate` must pass the following validations:
    - The certificate is signed by the root key of the NNS subnet or by a subnet delegation signed by that same root key.